henrysky/astroNN/docs/source/quick_start.rst

 Since `Tensorflow`_ and `Tensorflow-Probability`_ are rapidly developing packages and astroNN heavily depends on Tensorflow.
 The support policy of astroNN to these packages is only the last 2 official versions are supported (i.e. the latest and the previous version are included in test suite).
-Generally the latest version of Tensorflow, Tensorflow-Probability and optional Keras is recommended.
-The current supporting status (i.e. included in test cases) are
+Generally the latest version of Tensorflow, Tensorflow-Probability are recommended.
+The current supporting status (i.e. included in test suites) are

 .. _`Tensorflow`: https://github.com/tensorflow/tensorflow
 .. _`Tensorflow-Probability`: https://github.com/tensorflow/probability